dsoprea/RijndaelPbkdf/pprp/resources/README.rst

 compatible with both Python2 *and* Python3.
 The same is true of the PBKDF2 key-expansion algorithm.

-The encrypter expects a source generator (which yields individual blocks).
-The encrypter and decrypter functions are written as generators.
+The encryptor expects a source generator (which yields individual blocks).
+The encryptor and decryptor functions are written as generators.
 Decrypted data has PKCS7 padding.
 A utility function is provided to trim this (*trim_pkcs7_padding*).